Heavy .44 Magnum +P+ Ammo - 340 gr. Hard Cast, L.F.N. - G.C.

 NEW HEAVY 44 MAGNUM +P+

 We get hundreds of emails asking if this load can be fired in S&W revolvers or some firearm other than what is in the above list.
 The answer is NO. The above list is all inclusive.
-If some shooters continue to irresponsibly use this product, we may have to discontinue it and that would be unfortunate as it is our best selling 44 mag. load and it gives great performance for those that use it responsibly however, as is always the case, irresponsible use of any product ends up penalizing responsible users.
+If some shooters continue to use this product irresponsibly, we may have to discontinue it, and that would be unfortunate as it is our best selling 44 mag.
+Load, and it gives excellent performance for those that use it responsibly; however, as is always the case, irresponsible use of any product ends up penalizing responsible users.
 It would also be wise to read our “Technical Article” on “Dangerous Pure Lead Cowboy Bullets”, before using this (ITEM 4D) product.

 The below velocities with over the counter firearms tell the story.

 ➤ 1401 fps -- 5.5-inch factory stock Red Hawk